tnsywcamp/tnsywcamp.github.io/_site/README.md

-# JekyllOrg
+# Tucson North Stake YW Camp 2016 Website

-A Jekyll theme for organizations and non-profits.
+A Jekyll powered site for camp registration and resources